Updated: Feb 4

 The connections between the temple, the creation account in Genesis 1 and now the throne room of God highlight the importance of New Creation theology.
 Creation was made to be God's temple, sin has defiled it and earth and humanity became exiled from heaven and the future hope is heaven reuniting with the earth made new.
 The promise is that we see heaven unite with earth through God's people (the church) now, but in the future, heaven will come to earth made new.
 I'm jumping ahead but you'll see this in Revelation 21.
 To gain a bit more of an overview of this perspective, watch the Bible Project video on Heaven and Earth (below).

 Before moving on into the next verses we must pause and discuss the 'sea of glass'.
 We will discuss the sea further in later chapters so it is important to engage with the symbolism here as a foundation.
 Starting in Genesis 1 and reading through the entire Bible but most specifically in other apocalyptic literature such as Daniel and Ezekiel, the sea is seen as chaos, non-creation or even anti-creation in the case of Daniel 7.
 The creation story is God bringing order out of the waters and a major story pointing to Jesus' divinity is his calming of the sea (Matthew 8:23–27, Mark 4:35–41, and Luke 8:22–25).
 Some commentators have stated this 'sea' is representative of a distance between God and humanity to highlight his holiness.
-I am unconvinced by this given the invitation discussed earlier that John, and us by extension, are invited into the throne room.
+I am unconvinced by this given the invitation discussed earlier that John, and us by extension, is invited into the throne room.
 We are invited to 'come up to the mountain' like Moses.
 God is holy (separate from us in perfection) but He will dwell with humanity and invites us into relationship with him even now, through Jesus.
 Therefore this 'sea of glass' is a symbol of God's power to create order from chaos and not a symbol of his distance from us.
+Ian Paul states in his commentary on this that there is also an "allusion ... to the bronze 'sea' that stood in front of Solomon's temple (1 Kings 7:23-26; 2 Chronicles 4:2-5)...

 4 creatures and a lot of eyes